‘I’m scared now’, Terrytown family recalls scary encounter with JPSO outside family business

-The Banks family says they’re shaken after an encounter with Jefferson Parish Deputies outside of their catering business last week.
+TERRYTOWN, La.
+(WGNO) — The Banks family says they’re shaken after an encounter with Jefferson Parish Sheriff’s Office deputies outside of their catering business last week.

-“It just keeps playing over and over in my head that my son could’ve lost his life while trying to protect me.,” said Cheryl banks, owner, Beauchamps catering,

 Owner Cheryl Banks says she asked her son Damion to check out the vehicle as she unloaded groceries into the business.

-“I asked him is he okay, is everything, you know… At this moment, I wasn’t sure that he was an officer.
-He had nothing on his vest that said sheriff or anything that identified himself,’ said Damion Banks, chef at Beauchamps catering.
+“I asked him is he okay.
+You know, at this moment, I wasn’t sure that he was an officer.
+He had nothing on his vest that said sheriff or anything that identified himself,’ said Damion Banks.

 “As this is happening, another unmarked vehicle pulls up.
-This guy jumps out the car with his guns drawn towards my mom who did not pose any threat to him at all.”
+This guy jumps out the car with his guns drawn towards my mom who did not pose any threat to him at all,” said Damion.

 Cherly Banks says she was also told to put her hands on the car during the incident, while deputies had her son on the ground.

-“While I’m on the ground, on my back, they’re punching me in my face, over and over and over again,” said Damion Banks.
+“While I’m on the ground, on my back, they’re punching me in my face, over and over and over again,” said Damion.

 Cheryl says a deputy came up to her as her son was being arrested.